-The factors listed merely serve as an example of some of the weaknesses and threats that the scheme faces.
+The factors listed merely serve as an example of some of the strengths and opportunities that the scheme faces.
 Each scheme's circumstances will be different and schemes should not feel obliged to concentrate on or limit their analysis to only the above mentioned factors.

-2.3.1.2 Weaknesses and threats
+2.3.1.2.
+Weaknesses and threats